The Holy Innocents (Adair novel): Plot

 The Holy Innocents is the story of three young cinephiles, Matthew, an American studying in Paris, and the French twins Guillaume and Danielle.
 Set in the tumultuous months of 1968, it is a story of obsession and youth.

 The initial obsession is cinematic.
 Matthew is studying film, the twins are fascinated by the cinema, and they become close because of their shared interest.
 Spending their evenings at Paris' grand Cinémathèque they live only for the cinema.
 When French Culture Minister André Malraux fires Cinémathèque director Langlois, a prelude to the May uprising, the Cinémathèque is closed.
 A nation is thrown into confusion, but the three youngsters hardly notice: their small world has been ruined, and they do not know what to do.
 Matthew manages to establish a relationship with the twins beyond the confines of the Cinémathèque—though it is initially still cinematically centered.
 Invited for dinner at their house he is invited to spend the night, which he does.
 There he discovers that Danielle and Guillaume's relationship goes beyond the usual sibling intimacy—and finds he is not as troubled by this as he would have expected.
 Attracted to both of them he moves in with them, their father—a famous poet—and stepmother conveniently setting off for an extended stay in the country.

-The youngsters live in their own little world, not bothering to go to school any more, playing cinematic trivia games (raising the stakes all the while), reveling in their youth.
-They live the lives of innocents, cut off from society and civilization.
-They do not wash their clothes, they steal their food, they don't care about the world around them.
+The youngsters live in their own world, not bothering to go to school anymore, playing cinematic trivia games (raising the stakes all the while), reveling in their youth.
+They live the lives of innocents; they do not wash their clothes, they steal food from other people, they don't care about the world around them.
 They have sex as partners (in all permutations) and all together.

 They are finally thrust back into society in May 1968, only to find the siege on the streets as Paris has risen up around them.